 But theory is one thing, and practice is another.
-To ensure your site is fully responsive, you actually need to test it on different device.
+To ensure your site is fully responsive, you need to test it on different device.
 Most of us don’t have the budget to acquire the hundreds of physical devices needed to carry out a real-world test, but, happily, there are other solutions.
 The website testing tools below allow you to test responsive design in a virtual environment.

 The beauty of Responsinator lies in its simplicity.
 Just type in your web page's URL and this free, browser-based tool shows you how your web page renders in the most popular screen shapes and sizes.
 Brilliantly, you can then interact with your page, clicking on links, typing into search fields and so on.
 Note that these are generic devices, though, not specific ones.

 DevTools' Device Mode offers an easy way for developers to simulate mobile devices within the Chrome browser.
-Use it to learn how your site appears across different screen sizes and resolutions, including Retina screens.
+You can use it to learn how your site appears across different screen sizes and resolutions, including Retina screens.
 You can even simulate device inputs for touch, geolocation and device orientation within the emulator.

-06. Browser Stack
+04. Browser Stack

 Browser Stack is one of the most advanced, full-featured testing tools around.
 The paid-for app offers access to more than 1,000 mobile and desktop browsers for testing purposes, a list which is continually being updated, based on market trends and usage statistics based on Browser Stack’s 36,000 customers.
 With users including Twitter, Microsoft, AirBnB and Mastercard, it's obviously doing something right.

 Browser Stack’s biggest rival in the testing space is CrossBrowserTesting, which offers more than 1,500 browsers and devices to test your responsive website on.
 Its all-in-one platform allows you to run parallel automated tests, compare screenshots visually, swipe and interact with your website on real-world devices, and remotely debug your code as you go.
 It offers a free trial.